“Stopping advertising to save money is like stopping your watch to save time.” - Henry Ford

 If Google’s algorithm wins in their favor, the marketer’s ad will appear at the top of the page.
 If the user clicks on the ad, the marketer pays.
 If they do not click, the marketer is not charged, but can still hope they got some brand awareness out of the deal if the user took a moment to read their ad.

 PPC ad campaigns are great because they allow you to target your audience on your own terms and within your own budget.
 But they can be complex because they require an intimate knowledge of the system.
 It also helps to have a really good idea of what your potential customers are searching to find you, which can be tricky to unearth.

 With all the complexities, managing PPC campaigns can be a full-time job.
 That’s why it’s important for marketers to work smarter, not harder in determining the keywords they want to target.

-Chapter Six: Digital Out-of-Home Ads
+Chapter Six: What are Digital Out-of-Home Ads?

 Have you ever been to a mall and found kiosks with screens that project advertisements for stores within the building?
 Or went to a healthcare facility and watched a television advertising the hospital’s services?
 Or have you seen a billboard on the highway with a digital screen that changes every time you drive past?

 If you answered yes to any of these questions, then you’ve met digital out-of-home advertising (DOOH), a fast-growing type of ad that puts a modern spin on traditional media.
 Any digital advertisements that appear on a screen in a space accessible to the public are considered to be DOOH.